In this Azure PowerShell article, we will discuss the syntax and usage of the Disconnect-AzAccount Azure PowerShell cmdlet with examples.

 Below Azure PowerShell cmdlet will help you to log out a specific user named ‘testuser1@tsinfo.com’.

-Below Azure PowerShell cmdlet will help you to log out from a specific context named “test” from the current user scope from where all the credentials along with the contexts will get deleted permanently.
+The Azure PowerShell cmdlet will help you log out from a specific context named “test” from the current user scope, where all the credentials and the contexts will get deleted permanently.

 - Clear-AzContext